constellationcolon/essayer/_drafts/language-machine-learning.md

 -

-Claims that AI is taking over the world are, by now and still, exasperatingly overblown.
+Claims that {% sc AI %} is taking over the world are, by now and still, exasperatingly overblown.
 The moniker of "artificial intelligence" was a marketing exercise—the academic who came up with the term himself said it <!-- TK: citation needed -->—and as with most objects of marketing, its most unqualifiedly enthusiastic cheerleaders have been the ones furthest away from the sausage factory.

-The critiques current in discourse about the applications of ML and other black-box algorithms have focused, quite rightly, on their effects on our societies—especially those communities marginalised by traditional power structures.
+The critiques current in discourse about the applications of {% sc ML %} and other black-box algorithms have focused, quite rightly, on their effects on our societies—especially those communities marginalised by traditional power structures.
 There is much discussion on how the biased processes of data